Table of Contents

 Nothing in the Bible is without purpose.
-If an event is mentioned, it’s important.
-If an aspect of God is mentioned, it’s important.
-If a place is mentioned… well, it’s important.
+If an event is mentioned, it is important.
+If an aspect of God is mentioned, it is important.
+If a place is mentioned… well, it is important.
 And Jerusalem—the capital city of the Promised Land, where the Temples for God were built, and where kings, and the King of Kings, walked—is no exception.

-“If I forget you, O Jerusalem,
+“If I forget you, O Jerusalem,—Psalm 137:5-6

 let my right hand forget its skill!

 let my tongue cling to the roof of my mouth—

 Sometimes referred to as the ‘City of Peace’ or even as ‘Jerusalem of Gold,’ Jerusalem is a city with thousands of years of history, and some of Jerusalem’s walls are still standing today.

 As one of the most well-known and historic cities in the world, Jerusalem is notable for many reasons, not least of which is the importance of Jerusalem in the Bible—where Jerusalem is mentioned by name over 800 times and the command is given to pray for the peace of Jerusalem.

 Peace be within your walls,